-Stroke requires evaluation for causes of stroke in the young person (88).
+Acute ischemic strokes requires evaluation for causes of stroke in the young person (95).
 Complete blood count, sedimentation rate, syphilis screen, and coagulation studies should be performed.
 Testing for hypercoagulable states includes protein C and protein S levels, antithrombin III levels, and Russell viper venom test for antiphospholipid antibodies.
 Genetic screening includes Factor V Leiden, prothrombin gene, and methylenetetrahydrofolate reductase mutations.
-Measurement of human chorionic gonadotropin can be useful if choriocarcinoma is a suspected cause of hemorrhagic stroke (28).
+Measurement of human chorionic gonadotropin can be useful if choriocarcinoma is a suspected cause of hemorrhagic stroke (31).

 CT scan with proper shielding can rapidly exclude intracerebral hemorrhage or evaluate for edema.
 MRI can assess focal brain pathology, acute ischemia, and cerebral edema.
-MR angiography may demonstrate arterial stenosis, vasospasm, or occlusion.
+CT or MR angiography may demonstrate arterial stenosis, vasospasm, or occlusion.
 MR venography can detect cerebral venous thrombosis.
 If contrast agents are used, adequate hydration is recommended.
+CT perfusion is useful for determining the existence of penumbra and mismatch between core and penumbra.
 Cardioembolism can be detected with EKG, loop recorder, and echocardiogram.

-Lumbar puncture can rule out subarachnoid hemorrhage but should be avoided if venous thrombosis with increased intracranial pressure is suspected (26).
-Advances in CT technology have improved the sensitivity for subarachnoid hemorrhage to 0.987 and specificity to 0.999 and may rule out hemorrhage within 6 hours from onset, without the need for lumbar puncture (29).
+Lumbar puncture is essential for excluding subarachnoid hemorrhage but should be avoided if venous thrombosis with increased intracranial pressure is suspected (29).
+Advances in CT technology have improved the sensitivity for subarachnoid hemorrhage to 0.987 and specificity to 0.999 and may rule out hemorrhage within 6 hours from onset, without the need for lumbar puncture (32).
 Conventional cerebral angiography is useful for diagnosis of aneurysms and vasculitides.

 • Thiamine is best administered intravenously in hyperemesis gravidarum.

-• Various antiemetics are used to reduce vomiting in hyperemesis gravidarum.
+• Antiemetics help reduce vomiting in hyperemesis gravidarum.

 • Alteplase was used off-label in pregnant women and is reasonable to use if benefits outweigh the risks.